NEW: A man says he couldn't recognize the charred bodies of his parents, who both died after the collapse

 “My heart bleeds with pain.
 He was my only son,” she said of Kanoi’s late father.

-Eighty other people were pulled out suffering injuries, but at least alive, said Maj.
-Gen. Anurag Gupta of India’s National Disaster Management Authority.
+Eighty other people were pulled out, injured but alive, the National Disaster Management Authority said.

 As of late Friday afternoon, there hadn’t been any rescues for hours.
 While there was still work to be done – at least three trucks remained pinned under a large concrete slab at that time, while volunteers busily passed off water to rescuers at the site – it’s not likely to go on for much longer.

 “They are coming to the end of the operations,” Gupta told CNN.
 “More or less, the debris has been cleared.

 CNN’s Sugam Pokharel reported from Kolkata, and CNN’s Greg Botelho reported and wrote from Atlanta.
 CNN’s Sumnimna Udas and Huizhong Wu contributed to this report.